Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Introduction

-Turbulent flows are characterized by strong coupling across a broad range of scales, and currently requires advanced numerical methods for obtaining approximate solutions over all relevant scales.
-However, the computational cost of explicitly resolving the full set of scales (spatial and temporal) with DNS of high-Reynolds number Navier-Stokes equations is extremely expensive and is often prohibitive in applications.
-This motivates the development of reducing the computational cost by instead simulating only large scale structures instead of the full set of relevant scales.
-Many techniques and methods for obtaining reduced order models have emerged over the years, including directly coarse-graining the Navier-Stokes equations with large eddy simulation (LES) and Reynolds-Averaged Navier-Stokes (RANS) \cite{sagaut2006large} which reduce the number of scales that need to be resolved.
-Data-driven techniques like Proper Orthogonal Decomposition (POD) \cite{lumley_book_2012} can be used to project the dynamics onto the most energetic modes found in flow data.
-Equation free methods exist as well, such as Dynamics Mode Decomposition \cite{schmid_2010, dmd_book} which finds the best fit linear operator as an approximate Koopman method, and recently in the pioneering work for data-driven Mori-Zwanzig \cite{lin2021datadriven, tian_2021} which is a generalization of the Koopman methods and is mathematically precise.
-Many machine learning methods have also been developed for this task as well \cite{CHEN2021, mohan2021learning, lin22_nn_mz, 2021DFD-Yifeng, 2021DFD-Criston}.
-The main challenge of developing reduced models for turbulence, is in generalizing to flows not seen in training as well in interpretability of the models; which motivates this work to develop reduced Lagrangian based simulators which encode physical conservation laws using Smoothed Particle Hydrodynamics (SPH).
+Understanding and predicting turbulent flows is crucial for many engineering and scientific fields, and remains a great unresolved challenge of classical physics \cite{frisch1995}.
+Turbulent flows are characterized by strong coupling across a broad range of scales and obtaining accurate solutions over all relevant scales currently requires computationally intensive numerical methods, and is often prohibitive in applications \cite{pope_2011}.
+This motivates the development of reducing the computational cost by only simulating large scale structures instead of the full set of relevant scales \cite{sagaut2006large}.
+Many data-driven techniques have emerged (or matured) over the last decades, such as the Proper Orthogonal Decomposition \cite{lumley_book_2012}, Dynamics Mode Decomposition \cite{schmid_2010, dmd_book}, Mori-Zwanzig \cite{lin2021datadriven, tian_2021, mwoodward_mz_bl}, and also many other Machine Learning for Turbulence techniques \cite{CHEN2021, mohan2021learning, lin22_nn_mz, 2021DFD-Yifeng, 2021DFD-Criston,Portwood21}.
+The main challenge of developing reduced models for turbulence, is in generalizing to flows not seen in training.
+This motivates our focus in this work on developing \emph{Reduced Lagrangian based Simulators} which encode physical conservation laws independent of the resolution using Smoothed Particle Hydrodynamics (SPH).